Optimizing Images for Web and Print

-Not all file types and color modes are created equal, so when it comes image files, there are a few easy steps you can follow to optimize your image for whatever platform or media your image is intended - whether that be print, or online sharing.
-This will guarantee that your images look their best, with sharp online display and beautiful color tones in your prints.
+Not all file types and color modes are created equal, so when it comes image files, there are a few easy steps you can follow to optimize your image for whatever platform or media your image is intended - whether that be print, or web use.
+Following these steps will guarantee that your images look their best, with sharp online display and beautiful color tones in your prints.

-In this post, I will walk you through the basics of how to prepare your images for online sharing, as well as how to optimize your files for printing.
+In this post, I will walk you through the basics of how to prepare your images to use on the web, as well as how to optimize your images for printing.

 Color Mode: RGB